Wayyyy back around Christmas I took some time off to partake in my latest adventure.

 The first thing you need to do is decide on an image you want to print.
 I drew up this tree as an example for you.
 For your first screen printing subject don’t do anything with very fine lines.
 Something like this tree or lettering is perfect.

 You can either print your picture out on regular paper and cut it out, or print it onto transparency paper.
+Staples carries transparency paper for inkjet printers but it’s expensive.
+Around $50 for 50 sheets.
+If you’re doing just a basic image like the tree below, you can get away with just printing it onto regular paper and cutting it out.
+When you get into more detailed images you’ll want to invest in the transparency paper.
 Whatever you do the image has to be OPAQUE.
 If you’re unsure as to whether it’s dark enough, hold your image up to the light.
 If light comes through it isn’t dark enough.
 Either print another copy and double them up on top of each other, or colour in your paper with a black marker.

 You’ll also need a frame with “silk” on it.
 The silk is actually polyester.
 You can buy it in craft or art supply stores.
 Make sure you’re buying “110″ mesh.